AlfredoCubitos/Scan2Folder/Readme.md

 >*Note: in this version only the first scanner is used*

+**NEW:**    Config profiles
+> If you want scan document with different page sizes it may usefull to save each configuration into a seperate profile

-**NEW:**    OCR processing and PDF-Document creation or from local images.
+OCR processing and PDF-Document creation or from local images.
 > The *Scan2Folder*-Button has a new function.
 > By pressing the button it opens a file dialog where you can select your image files
 > you want to procees.